Triple self-portrait, after Caravaggio’s Denial of Saint Peter (1610).

 I’m a Brooklyn-based artist and writer.

-As a writer, my interview subjects have spanned the worlds of the arts, culture, business, and politics, including singer-songwriters Alicia Keys and Erykah Badu, model Naomi Campbell, human rights icon Winnie Mandela, U.N.
+I come to photography after decades as an editor and writer.
+My writing—on identity, culture, and the arts—has appeared in three editions of Vogue (U.S., Philippines, and Singapore), The New York Times, Newsweek, W, The Village Voice, and other publications.
+I’m a former editor in chief of the pioneering Asian American magazine A., former executive editor of Vibe, and a former editorial director of POZ and Lambda Legal.
+My interview subjects have spanned the worlds of the arts, culture, business, and politics, including singer-songwriters Alicia Keys and Erykah Badu, model Naomi Campbell, human rights icon Winnie Mandela, U.N.
 Secretary General Kofi Annan, and many others.

 In addition to penning a few screenplays, I am developing, as lyricist and arranger, a queer, pop-infused, English-language update of Bizet’s opera Carmen.
 Set in 1970s New York City, my Carmen is a young, male street hustler, Don José a rookie cop, and Escamillo a brash city council candidate in the spirit of Harvey Milk.